 Netgear XR500: Powerful hardware meets robust firmware

-But it’s not the most potent router I’ve seen.
+But it’s not the most powerful router I’ve seen.
 Before this, Netgear has released plenty of high-end routers, the X6, X8, or X10, to name a few.
-All of them, though, run Netgear’s home-brewed Genie firmware, which is notorious for its bloated web interface.
+However, all of them run Netgear’s home-brewed Genie firmware, which is notorious for its bloated web interface.

 The company started building DumaOS based on the core firmware of the R1 in 2016 and now partnered with Netgear to launch the RX500 as the first router to run this new operating system.
 Owners of the R1 will need to wait till April before they can upgrade to DumaOS, and even then, they’ll be missing out on a lot considering the XR500 is a much more powerful router.